UWE-Ruby/week-01/README.md

 Any user can fork any public repository.
 That means you can very easily create your own personal versions of anything that someone else has created (e.g. like the [linux](https://github.com/torvalds/linux)).

 When you fork it, a copy is made that you have the ability to augment.
-By forking the assignment you can make changes to your version, while the original version owned by me remains mine.
+By forking the assignment you can make changes to your version, while the original version owned by me remains and unchanged.

+### Advanced Features of Git

 ## The Land of Ruby